Speaker Guidelines: Business Process Management Conference Europe

 We are looking for:

-- Fifty minute conference sessions (plan for 45 minutes speaking time, to allow for questions)
+- 30 minute conference sessions (plan for 45 minutes speaking time, to allow for questions)

-- One hour conference Keynotes (plan for 50 minutes speaking time, to allow for questions)
+- Keynotes (plan for 45 minutes speaking time, to allow for questions)

-We normally receive a large number of submissions for this conference, and take a wide range of factors into account in making selections, including feedback from previous conferences and the need to provide a balanced programme.
-A shortlist of the most promising abstracts is sent to an advisory panel, drawn from BPM specialists and corporate practitioners, for comment before a final decision is made.
+A shortlist of the most promising abstracts is sent to an advisory panel, drawn from BPM specialists and corporate practitioners, for comment before a final decision is made on the programme.

-Please submit your abstract directly on our website using the submission form.
+Please submit your abstract directly on our website using the submission form at the bottom of this page.
 You may submit more than one abstract.

 - Be attractive to conference attendees and help them to select the sessions most valuable to them, given their interests and level of maturity of their architecture experience.